The Flood Hazard

 Flood Zone Information The Building Department has developed a new Flood Map overlay on Tequesta’s Street Map, which enables a property owner or interested party to determine the Flood Zone of individual properties (see below).
 This service is also available to Insurance Companies, Realtors and Funding Institutions upon request.
 Please contact us for more information at 561- 768-0450.

-Check your Updated Flood Zone DesignationVillage of Tequesta residents can also now immediately view their current flood zone designation by clicking here.
+Check your Updated Flood Zone DesignationVillage of Tequesta residents can also now immediately view their current flood zone designation.

 Florida Building Code Requirements

 New and significantly improved buildings located within the SFHA will need to be brought up‐to‐code under the current flood zone map standards.
 Ensuring your building is up‐to‐code can also help you to obtain competitive insurance rates.